Spatial dynamics of flexible nano-swimmers under a rotating magnetic field: Analysis

 \subsection{Planar Tumbling Solution}

 We now solve the equilibrium equations \eqref{eq:4DOFEQ} for planar tumbling motion.
+In this motion regime, the nano-swimmer's links are fully contained in $\hat{x}-\hat{y}$ plane (i.e. $\theta=\{0,\pi\}$), and rotates as a rigid body with constant joint angle $\delta$, without making any progression in $\Bo{\hat{z}}$ direction.
+This solution occurs at low frequencies $\omega$, and is represented by the simulation results in Figure \ref{fig:tumb}, and the left region in Figure \ref{fig:Speed}.
 The equilibrium values of $\Bo{q}_a$ will be denoted by $\Bo{q}_e=(\beta_e,\theta_e,\psi_e,\delta_e)$.
 Looking at the first two terms in \eqref{eq:SimEqua}, one can easily observe that they both vanish for $\sin (\theta_e)=0$, meaning a planar solution.\\

 By substituting this solution into the other terms in \eqref{eq:SimEqua} and equating to zero, one obtains: